hippiehunter/dblbook/src/common/primitives.md

 - `a`: An alpha parameter, return type, or method property.
 - `a*`: An alpha data field with size determined by its initial value.
+`**i.e., so apparently you must give it an initial value.`
 - `asize`: An alpha data field of specified size, default filled with spaces.

 > #### Platform Limits
 > Alphas have the following max length restrictions on certain platforms.
-> - 65,535 characters in 32-bit Windows and Linux when running Traditional DBL.
+> - 65,535 characters in 32-bit Windows and `32-bit` Linux when running Traditional DBL.
 > - 32,767 characters in OpenVMS
 > - 2,147,483,647 characters in all other platforms

+`**mention that alpha variables are padded with spaces if you assign a value that doesn't take up all bytes?`

+`**mention that an ASCII character takes a single byte and that "size" tells you how many bytes the a will have, so it also tells you how many characters it will have?`

 ### Decimal and Implied-decimal

-Decimal (`d`, `d*`, `dsize`) and implied-decimal (`d.`, `dsize.precision`, `decimal`) types in DBL handle numbers as sequences of ASCII characters, ensuring an exact representation.
+`**The following paragraph show two possibilities for syntax elements like "size": curly brackets and a caps` Decimal (`d`, `d*`, `d{size}`) and implied-decimal (`d.`, `dSIZE.PRECISION`, `decimal`) types in DBL handle numbers as sequences of ASCII numerals, ensuring an exact representation.
 Both decimal and implied decimal types are signed, meaning they can represent both positive and negative numbers.

-In a typical DBL program, the avoidance of floating-point numbers like `float` and `double` is deliberate.
+In a typical DBL program, the avoidance of floating-point numbers like `float` and `double` `(which are discussed below)` is deliberate.
 Floating-point representations can introduce rounding errors due to their binary format, which cannot precisely depict most decimal fractions.
 This imprecision, although minuscule per operation, can compound in financial contexts, leading to significant discrepancies.
 Therefore, DBL programmers rely on decimal and implied-decimal types for monetary computations to preserve data integrity.
+`**The first sentence's passiveness seems too striking.
+Maybe something like "Floating point numbers, such as float and double, are generally avoided in DBL programs.".
+Actually, though, the first sentence is talking about avoiding floating point numbers in DBL programs specifically, so "like" or "such as" probably isn't correct, since float and double are (I'm thinking) the only floating point types in DBL, and then they're apparently only floating point numbers in Syn.NET.`

 ### Integer

-An integer (`i`, `i*`, `i1`, `i2`, `i4`, and `i8`) is a byte-oriented, binary representation of a signed whole number.
-The integer value depends on its usage and can be a value type or descriptor type.
+An integer (`i`, `i*`, `i1`, `i2`, `i4`, and `i8`) is a byte-oriented `**What does "byte-oriented mean here?
+Just sizing?`, binary representation of a signed whole number.
+The integer value depends on its usage and can be a value type or descriptor type. `**Add info on when it's a value type or descriptor type?`

 ### Numeric

-Numeric types (`n` and `n.`) define numeric parameters that can pass any of the numeric data types: decimal, packed, or integer (for `n`), and implied decimal or implied packed (for `n.`).
-Its not possible to declare a numeric field, only a parameter or return type.
+Numeric types (`n` and `n.`) define numeric parameters that can pass any of the numeric data types: decimal, packed (discussed below), or integer for `n`, and implied decimal or implied packed for `n.`.
+It is not possible to declare a numeric field, only a parameter or return type.

 ## Ownership
 ### Sized declarations
-When declaring one of the following DBL types `a,d,i,id` somewhere that defines a memory layout or owns its own memory you must include a size.
-Let's consider an example where we define several fields in a `record`.
+When declaring an `a`, `d`, `i`, or `id` variable somewhere that defines a memory layout or owns its own memory `**e.g., record or DATA, but not structure or anything else?`, you must include a size.
+Let's consider an example where we define several fields in a `record`:

 ```dbl,ignore,does_not_compile
 record